CGLemon/Sayuri/README.md

     $ cmake .. -DDISABLE_FP16=1

-Save the compressed training data file.
-It can save many memory usage in the self-play.
+Compress the training data file.
+It can save many memory usage in the self-play process.

     $ cmake .. -DUSE_ZLIB=1